top of page

 In 2015, after a visit to a European town showcasing an outdoor sculpture exhibition, Thomas (Tom) Kramer returned to his home in Rosemary Beach, Florida, with the idea to create something similar.
 Tom and his wife, Mary Zahner, were some of the first homeowners in Rosemary Beach and dedicated their time and expertise to many community efforts.
 Working with the approval and assistance of then Rosemary Beach Town Manager, David Bailey, Tom began the journey to create the Rosemary Beach Sculpture Exhibition.

 It took much time and exploration to find the best model for the exhibition.
 From the beginning, Rosemary Beach Property Owners Association (POA), homeowners, merchants, and community partners have supported the success of the exhibition.
 In the initial stage, Jennifer Carvalho was instrumental in establishing the vision, framework for the organization, and the RBSE logo.
 Other early contributors to the effort included Victoria Lee, Lawrence Pugh, Marsha King, and Linda Gifford.
-Victoria and Lawrence were influential in the placement of Colors of My Mind by the late George Rodrigue, by special arrangement with the George Rodrigue Foundation of the Arts that was formed by Mr. Rodrigue and continues to support a variety of art educational programs.
+Victoria and Lawrence were influential in the placement of Colors of My Mind by the late George Rodrigue.
+The sculpture was donated by Wendy Wolfe Magnus, widow of George Rodrigue.
 Rodrigue’s depiction of a blue dog dominates his art and is widely recognized.
 The sculpture placement coincided with the first exhibition.
 Wendy Rodrigue, his wife, also served as an advisor to the exhibition and was instrumental in securing the sculpture as a donation to Rosemary Beach.
 Colors of My Mind, located in the East Long Green Park, is now a beloved part of Rosemary Beach.

 The first exhibition was held from May to October 2017.
 The vision was to complement the architectural heritage and natural beauty of Rosemary Beach by placing art in pocket parks, greens, gardens, and town square.
 For this first endeavor, Tom reached out personally, cold calling many sculptor artists to invite them to submit work for consideration.
 As incentives to the artists, a small stipend was provided, a two-day stay in Rosemary Beach (thanks to the support of merchants and homeowners), and an offer to advertise the art as available for purchase at the end of the exhibition.